Home » Volunteer Programs »

 Are there any age restrictions to be a volunteer in Tanzania?

-In order to join as a medical volunteer in Tanzania, you need to be at least 18 on the program start date.
+In order to join as a Tanzania medical volunteer, you need to be at least 18 on the program start date.
 Generally, the average age range of volunteers is 18-25.

 There is no upper age limit to our programs, and in the past, we have hosted participants up to the age of 70-years old.
 Whilst we have found that our more mature participants get a lot from the experience, at times individuals have found it more challenging to integrate with a younger crowd.
 Furthermore, some participants have perhaps expected a higher level of accommodation, the structure within the local community, and general overall communication at the project setup.
 Consequently, whilst we welcome volunteers of all ages, we stress that all participants should remain open-minded and flexible.
 Additionally, participants must appreciate that the majority of our participants are across the 18-25 age range.